jacob-hudson/ansible-akamai/README.md

 - Edgegrid-Python (install with `pip install edgegrid-python`), works with Python 2.7.10+

 # Install
-- Drop `akamai.py` and `config.py` into `./library` in any Ansible playbook, then invoke it like any standard module
+- Drop `akamai.py` into `./library` in any Ansible playbook, then invoke it like any standard module

 # Credentials
 - Akamai OPEN credentials are required to use this module.
 A reference to get the credentials can be found here - [Get Credentials](https://developer.akamai.com/introduction/Prov_Creds.htm)